Dialpad LogoDialpad Logo Icon

 When you automate your lead scoring, you streamline the qualifying process and make it easier for your sales team to know when to communicate with those high-scoring qualified leads who are more likely to be ready to make a final decision.

-2. Reporting
+3. Reporting

-Reporting on sales activities is the business equivalent of your least-favourite housework task.
+Reporting on sales activities is the business equivalent of your least-favorite housework task.
 The one that nobody wants to do.
 Collecting data, analyzing it, then formulating strategies based on what you found is crucial to progress.
 But it can also be very time-consuming.

 The thing is, reporting is very important for performance management and coaching—and automation can make it easier to derive business-driven decisions and outcomes.
 How long are reps spending on calls?
 What’s their win rate?
 Which objections are tripping your team up the most?